-The Transportation Authority is supporting near- and long-term transportation needs for San Francisco by funding capital improvements, projects, and programs through Proposition K, Proposition AA, grant applications, and competing for Federal funding to match local investments.
-Below are a few projects supported with Transportation Authority programmed funds.
+The Transportation Authority is supporting near- and long-term transportation needs for San Francisco by funding capital improvements, projects, and programs through Proposition K transportation sales tax and Proposition AA vehicle registration fee, grant programs, administration of regional OneBayArea Grants (OBAG) funds,, and coordinating with other local and regional agencies to apply for state and Federal funding to match local investments.
+Below are a few signature projects supported with Transportation Authority programmed funds.
 Appendices 12, 13, 14, 15, and 16 provide more detail.